JuliaGeo/Geodesy.jl/README.md

 After all the subtlety above, coordinate systems should be relatively simple!

 Common coordinate
-  systems used in geodesy include Cartesian Earth-Centred, Ellipsoidal, and local Cartesian frames such as Easth-North-Up.
+  systems used in geodesy include Cartesian Earth-Centered, Ellipsoidal, and local Cartesian frames such as East-North-Up.
 Many different map projections are also commonly encountered.